zocker-160/ifm/doc/diagnostics.rst

 ``error: [type] tag [name] not yet defined``
-       You're referring to a tag at a point where it hasn't yet been defined, in a situation where it must be (e.g., the room ``from`` clause, or a command that modifies attributes of a previously-defined object).
+       You're referring to a tag at a point where it hasn't yet been defined, in a situation where it must be (e.g., the room :keyword:`from` clause, or a command that modifies attributes of a previously-defined object).

 ``error: can't modify [name] attribute``